openstack-archive/tricircle/specs/pike/l3-networking-multi-NS-with-EW-enabled.rst

     +-+---+------------+---------+------------+-----+-+
     |                    R3                           |
     +-------------------------------------------------+
-  Figure.4 Logical topology in central Neutron with cross OpenStack L2 network
+  Figure.4 Logical topology in central Neutron with cross Neutron L2 network

 East-west traffic inside one region will be processed locally through default gateway.
 For example, in RegionOne, R1 has router interfaces in net1, net3,